 Since except during the busiest weeks of the year there aren’t enough passengers to make running Seacat’s own ferryboats economical, more times than not Seacat passengers end up taking the Buquebus ship which would cost more than double if you booked directly with Buquebus!

 The big catch is that Seacat’s website is hard to use and does not accept non-Argentine credit cards.
-After countless emails from readers of our blog asking if we can help book Seacat ferry tickets we have become a reseller for them and can issue foreigners Seacat tickets so they can take advantage of the savings.
+After countless emails from readers of our blog asking if we can help book Seacat ferry tickets we have partnered with the reseller Colonia Ferry, which offers good prices and efficient service.
+Please visit their website, coloniaferry.com.